sebtech33/Templates/unRAID/docker/README.md

     /mnt/user/appdata/idrac, 99, 8080

 Display - How the volume is shown to the user.
-    always - Always show the volume, can be edited and deleted in basic view. always-hide - Always show the volume, can't be edited and deleted in basic view. advanced - Shows when the user presses "Show more settings ...", can be edited and deleted in basic view. advanced-hide - Shows when the user presses "Show more settings ...", can't be edited and deleted in basic view.
+    always - Always show the Volume/Port/Variable, can be edited and deleted in basic view. always-hide - Always show the Volume/Port/Variable, can't be edited and deleted in basic view. advanced - Shows when the user presses "Show more settings ...", can be edited and deleted in basic view. advanced-hide - Shows when the user presses "Show more settings ...", can't be edited and deleted in basic view.